 How Can Accidents Happen In A Warehouse?

-• Slips, trips and falls Such accidents that injure warehouse employees may occur because of issues such as spillages, loose cables or wires or objects obstructing a walkway.
+- Slips, trips and falls that injure warehouse employees may occur because of issues such as spillages, loose cables or objects obstructing a walkway.
 A failure to carry out a risk assessment by the employer can make such accidents more likely.

-• Falling objects Employees may potentially be injured by falling objects in a warehouse if they are left in a dangerous position or not moved correctly.
+- Falling objects – Employees may potentially be injured by falling objects in a warehouse.
 The potential cause may be linked to a failure by staff or the employer to follow the correct health and safety procedures.

-• Manual handling injuries – Staff in warehouse could potentially be injured while attempting to move heavy objects, such as boxes containing items.
+- Manual handling injuries – Staff in warehouse could potentially be injured while attempting to move heavy objects.
 Such injuries are more likely if an employer breaches their duty of care by failing to provide adequate training on the best manual handling techniques.
-Some people feel that muscle strains are minor injuries that you can’t claim for, but this isn’t true.
-You can head here to learn more about claiming for a minor injury at work.
+Some people feel that muscle strains are minor injuries that you can’t claim for, but you can definitely claim for a minor injury at work.

 For more advice on warehouse accidents and whether you can claim for injuries in this type of accident, contact our advisors for free today.